 “I was born and grew up in San Jose, California.
 In 1961, San Jose’s population was 30,000, and the Santa Clara Valley (once known as The Valley of Hearts’ Delight for the blossom-scent of thousands of acres of apricots and prune plums) had not yet developed into Silicon Valley.
 My family moved to Karlsruhe, West Germany from 1964-65.
 Images in my poems often pass through a psyche shaped by the cobblestones of old cities, by my family’s rugged land in the Santa Cruz mountains, from discoveries engendered by free childhood rambles in the natural world, and amid prowls along the Northern California coast.
 My father, Bruce Hutchins, was a physicist and a baritone, and my mother, who still lives in San Jose, was for many years a potter.
 I have two brothers, Dave Hutchins, a biogeochemical oceanographer and USC professor, and Tim Hutchins, a lifelong fly-fishing guide in Yosemite and the high Sierra.”

 “As an adult, after living in the Northwest and New England, each with its cherished landscapes, weather, and qualities of light, I returned to the Bay Area in 1992 to serve a liberal congregation in El Cerrito.
 Subsequently, I entered a Ph.D. program in Berkeley and have continued to live in Albany, directly across from the Golden Gate.
 I am a hiker and lover of trees.
 To be fully animate and human, I need to hear the voices of the creek, be out in the storm-air of wild seas, need to swim in cold lakes and remote rivers, to write, to read, to listen, and to teach.
 Having minored in Piano Performance, I am especially happy when Beethoven, Brahms, Mozart, or Bach arrive full force under my fingers when I’m well-practiced.
-If I had larger hands, I would play Rachmaninoff.”
+If I had larger hands, I would play Rachmaninoff.
+I am presently learning to paint with watercolors.”